C3BI-pasteur-fr/python-course-1/source/Scripting.rst

 from our python programs.
 The scripting is a important part for bioinformatics.

 In Python there is a module ``Subprocess`` which dedicated to run and communicate with external programs.
 ``Subprocess`` has been add in Python since 2.4 version.
-This is the recommanded method to execute a program within a python script.
+This is the recommended method to execute a program within a python script.
 This module intend to standardize and replace several other modules and functions.

 * os.system